latex-tools

 The package supports compiling multiple LaTeX files simultaneously.
 Each file tracks its own build state independently, allowing you to start a compilation in one file while another is still building.
 The status bar updates to show the build state of the currently active file.

-The package provides a latex-tools.build service (version 1.0.0) that allows other packages to monitor LaTeX build status.
+The package provides a latex-tools service (version 1.0.0) that allows other packages to integrate with LaTeX compilation and SyncTeX.

 In your package's package.json, add the consumed service: